mseminatore/TeslaJS/README.md

 	startCharge()      - initiates a charging session
 	stopCharge()       - terminates a charging session
 	openChargePort()   - opens the charge port
-	setChargeLimit()   - sets the charge limit to a specific amount chargeStandard()   - set the charge limit to 90% chargeMaxRange()   - sets the charge limit to 100%
+	closeChargePort()  - close the charge port on appropriately equipped vehicles setChargeLimit()   - sets the charge limit to a specific amount chargeStandard()   - set the charge limit to 90% chargeMaxRange()   - sets the charge limit to 100%